-Because of this, humbuckers were created, and these work by using two coils that are out of phase with another, and this helps “buck the hum.”
+Because of this, humbuckers were created, and these work by using two coils that are out of phase with one another, which helps “buck the hum.”

-Luckily, you can have the best of both worlds, and there are a lot to choose from.
+Luckily, you can have the best of both worlds, and there is a lot to choose from.
 In the next section, you will learn more about these other options.

 What Are Single-Coil-Sized Humbuckers?

 Single-coil-sized humbuckers are a great innovation and allow you to get the same thick humbucker tone while also taking advantage of one of the main benefits of humbuckers, which is to reduce hum and noise while simultaneously being compact enough to fit in a single-coil pickup slot.

 The Seymour Duncan JB Jr. is a fantastic example of a single-coil-sized humbucker, so you still get the tonal qualities of the actual JB (one of the best metal pickups of all time), but it’s just made smaller so that you can swap it in and enjoy it in a Fender Stratocaster with all single-coils, for instance.